DibsTHEgreat/BlazorDeepDive/README.md

 I've added comments to help document my learning, and slightly changed the project made from the course on here.

-Utilizing: C#, .NET, Blazor, Bootstrap for this project.
+Utilizing: C#, .NET, Blazor, Bootstrap, CSS, HTML for this project.